semmelsamu/giga/README.md

 ### A bigger example

-A bigger example, which shows many more features of the theme can be found in the `src/semmelsamu/giga/examples` folder.
+As the theme provides more features than shown so far, other examples can be found in the `src/semmelsamu/giga/examples` folder.